autonomous-testing/testing-autonomy/README.md

 _The human writes test automation scripts that can repeatedly execute a test case, using data-driven features to cover multiple input scenarios.
 The *focus is on scripting and coding*, while tools such as test editors and simple capture/replay provide some assistance._

-- Features: TODO
+- Features: Scripting tools / IDEs, recorders, code inspectors
-- Examples: Selenium + Java/Python/JavaScript, Cypress.io, Playwright
+- Examples: Selenium + Java/Python/JavaScript, Cypress.io, Playwright, Chrome DevTools

 ### 2. Partially automated testing